 '''

+$ cd examples/features/editable/cmake/say

-$ conan editable add . cool/version@user/dev --layout=win_layout
+$ conan editable add . say/0.1@user/channel --layout=layout_vs

 '''

-That win_layout file will be first looked for relative to the current directory (the path can be absolute too).
+That layout_vs file will be first looked for relative to the current directory (the path can be absolute too).
 If it is found, that will be used.
 It is possible to add those layouts in the source repositories, so they are always easy to find after a clone.